Adwozo/mod-cities2-ProfitBasedIndustryAndOffice/README.md

 This mod modify the calculation logic

-The profit-to-worth ratio (ptw) is equal to
+The profit-to-worth ratio (PTW) is equal to

     for industry (cash reserves - material cost)/company total worth for office cash reserves/company total worth

 The mod logic

-    if the ptw is larger than the Threshold it will increase headcount and vise versa if the company total worth is smaller than the small company threshold headcount will stay at full minimum company headcount to 1/4 of building capacity
+    if the PTW is larger than the Threshold it will increase headcount and vise versa if the company total worth is smaller than the small company threshold headcount will stay at full minimum company headcount to 1/4 of building capacity